How 57,000 women are shaping health policy in Australia

 - 2008 Physical Activity Guidelines for Older Australians

-ALSWH also makes regular submissions to government inquiries, including recent inquiries into women’s pain and menopause.
-Additionally, the collaboration contributes to special reports on topics including the lifetime impact of abuse and the significance of global and domestic emergencies, including bushfires and the COVID-19 pandemic.
+ALSWH makes regular submissions to government inquiries, including recent inquiries into women’s pain and menopause.
+It also contributes to special reports on topics including the lifetime impact of abuse and the significance of global and domestic emergencies, including bushfires and the COVID-19 pandemic, on women's lives.

 A 2022 report on sexual violence using ALSWH data continues to inform government inquiries and consultations, including those on universal access to reproductive healthcare and sexual consent laws.

-ALSWH collaborators stretch across the globe, with more than 1700 collaborators from countries including Sweden, the United Kingdom, the Netherlands, Japan, South Korea, the United States of America, Switzerland and Argentina.
+ALSWH collaborators stretch across the globe, including researchers from Sweden, the United Kingdom, the Netherlands, Japan, South Korea, the United States of America, Switzerland and Argentina.

 Professor Deb Loxton